top of page

 The Importance of Shines & Footwork

 The saying goes, “if you can’t love yourself, how can you love another.”
 This directly applies to partner dancing, any great dancer will say the same.
-“If you can dance by yourself ,you can’t dance great with another.”
+“If you can't dance by yourself, how can you dance with another?”

 Benefits from Shines & Footwork: